department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/2021-Aug-research-study/conversation-guide.md

 Have you ever looked for a VA hospital in a city before?
 (Y / N) If so, how did you do this?

 Can you look at the page in your web browser and tell me what you might do--but don't do it yet.
+What would you expect to happen?

-- *RECORD where wanted to click/tap: Search in header / Can't find what looking for / Find VA location / __________*
+- *RECORD where wanted to click/tap: Search in header / Can't find what looking for / Find VA location / VA Benefits and Health Care / __________*

+Now go ahead and try it.

 - *RECORD any reactions to the search landing page, esp. if got there from Search in header*

 - *RECORD where clicked on search landing page: search box / Find a VA Form / Resources and support / Find VA Locations / More search tools:*

-What would you expect to happen?

-Now go ahead and try it.

 Before you do anything on this page, what do you think you can do here?

 Now you can go ahead with what you wanted to do.

 - *RECORD search query typed:* _____________________________

+- *RECORD if noticed "Can’t find what you’re looking for?
+Try using our other tools to search."
+Expectation: location tools / search landing page / ________*

 Because this is a limited prototype, you'll see what happens if you typed something slightly different from what you typed--"Knoxville TN".